rifqirafifandi/LightningCat/README.md

 # LightningCat

 Contents of our repo:
-1. frontend - code for frontend in react (Installation instructions below)
-2. api-sever - code for api-server
+1. api-sever - code for api-server
+2. architectureDiagram - drawio and png versions of our architecture diagram
-3. dataAndDataCleanup - data files
+3. dataAndDataCleanup - various data files used
+4. frontend - code for frontend in react (Installation instructions below)
-4. lambda_function_s3 and lambda_function_capacities - lambda functions to poll government APIs (Installation instructions below)
+5. lambdaFunctions - lambda functions to poll government APIs (Installation instructions below)
-5. training-pipeline - code for ML features/models preperation.
 6. recommender - code for the recommender service.
+7. training-pipeline - code for ML features/models preperation.

-## Data files
+## dataAndDataCleanup - various data files used
 - contains various data samples, raw datasets, their associated data processing scripts and the post processed output utilised in our webapp.

 The town boundaries and polygons were taken from data.gov.sg